 - Information about any nonrefundable fees the tenant will be liable for paying.

-Tenants’ Rights & Responsibilities in Washington
+Tenants’ Rights & Responsibilities

 - Terminate their periodic tenancy after serving the appropriate advance notice.